skripnn/react-pick-calendar/README.md

         daysOff: new Set([fDate, fDate, ...]),
         daysPick: new Set([fDate, fDate, ...])
     };

+If `setContent` is undefined, `content` is the initial state for internal storage

 `setContent` - dispatch, that receives a function that convert previous `content` to new `content`.
 It is working like setState(prevState => {}) from React.useState hook.